 Wells Fargo and U.S. Bancorp, better known as U.S. Bank, are ranked third and seventh as biggest banks in America, so if you’re looking for prestige and confidence in opening a reliable checking account, you can’t go wrong either way.
 But, of course, if you’re looking to understand the nuanced differences between the two big banks, we’ve got you covered.
-Here is a definitive guide to the U.S. Bank vs. Wells Fargo decision so you can choose which is better for your personal financial situation.
+Here is a definitive guide to the U.S. Bank vs. Wells Fargo decision so you can choose which is best for you.

 What to Know About U.S. Bank